chandra1sekar/data-engineering/07-Sourcing-Data/sync-slides.md

 ```

 ::: notes
-and save a data file.
+and save as data file.

 :::